Read this article summarized with

 The workflow:

 1. Record the process.
 Use a phone, GoPro, or screen recorder.
-No special equipment needed.
+No special gear.
 For recording tips, see our guide to recording work instructions.

 2. Upload the video.
 The AI analyzes both the visual content and any audio narration.

 4. Review and edit.
-Adjust step descriptions, add safety callouts, reorder if needed.
-This is where your team’s process expertise matters.
+Adjust descriptions, add safety callouts, reorder if needed.
+Your team’s process expertise matters here.

 5. Publish and distribute.
-Share via link, QR code, or mobile-optimized viewer.
+Share via link, QR code, or mobile viewer.
 Operators access the latest version on the floor.

-The total time from video upload to published work instruction is typically under 15 minutes.
-Compare that to the 2.5–6 hours per video using the manual method above.
+Total time from upload to published instruction is usually under 15 minutes.
+Compare that to 2.5 to 6 hours with the manual method.

 What AI handles well